 We saw people walking 20-30 minutes to get to their hotel with their luggage.
 Apparently, it’s a common thing to do, it looked exhausting at times.

-Because you need to keep in mind that you need to cross bridges and waterways and that the island might look small on the maps but that it takes over 70 minutes to walk from one end of the island to another.
+You need to keep in mind that you have to cross bridges and waterways and that the island might look small on the maps but that it takes over 70 minutes to walk from one end of the island to another.

-Also, we went during a time when Venice was empty (due to the social distancing thing) so the passages were not that filled with crowds and we still took that long to get around.
+Furthermore, we went during a time when Venice was empty (due to the social distancing thing) so the passages were not that filled with crowds, and we still took that long to get around.

 I recommend you check with your hotel.
 Some classier hotels might provide you with a boat pick up and that does sound exciting.
 Right?

-Also, get a room with an AC if you visit in summer.
+Also, get a hotel room with an AC if you visit in summer.
 It gets hot!

 🍴 Restaurant and Bars